tpronk/splithalfr/README.md

 The R script included in each vignette is validated by comparing the splithalfr score for a single participant with the same score calculated via Excel.
 The materials for each test can be found in the tests directory.

 ## Simulations
-The splithalfr splitting algorithm has been validated via a set of simulations which are not included in this package.
+The splithalfr splitting algorithm has been validated via a set of simulations that are not included in this package.
 The R script for these simulations can be found [here](https://github.com/tpronk/splithalfr_simulation).